matthias314/SimplicialSets.jl/README.md

 This packages provides types and functions to work with simplicial sets.
 Various kinds of simplicial sets are supported, including symbolic simplices, products, bar constructions and Kan loop groups.
-The Eilenberg-Zilber maps and interval cut operations are also implemented.
+The Eilenberg–Zilber maps and interval cut operations are also implemented.

 The package uses [LinearCombinations.jl](https://github.com/matthias314/LinearCombinations.jl) to represent formal linear combinations of simplices.
 By default, coefficients are of type `Int`.